binkley/python-simplex-numbers/README.md

 triangular number reciprocals is **2** making them easier to work with in infinite series than the standard non-inverse form.

+The script follows several good practices for Python as command-line including command-line option handling.
 See the `-h` option for usage.

 ## Coverage